WRITTEN BY: BRUCE LOVELACE

 Canon is better known for the long success it's had making and selling an extensive line of cameras and lenses.
 Hey Canon, it's a good idea to stick to cameras and lenses and focus on making them good!

 The two available models of Canon Tripods are the Canon Deluxe Tripod 300 and the Canon Deluxe 200 Tripod.
 Both of these models are suitable for the entire line of Canon cameras with one big exception.
 They're not sturdy enough to handle a Canon DSLR with a big lens attached.

-Both the Canon Deluxe 200 and the Canon Deluxe Tripod 300 use the same design that has the center pole permanently attached to the legs for more stability.
+Both the Canon Deluxe 200 and the Canon Deluxe Tripod 300 use the same design.
+The center pole is attached to the legs with 3 stabilizer bars for more stability.